-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company incurred a net loss of \$5,746,952 during the year ended December 31, 2022 and generated negative cash flows from operations of \$3,449,408.
-As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 of the consolidated financial statements, which describes events or conditions that indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.